Board Members and Staff

 Board of Directors

-Janice McCoy, Vice President
+Janice McCoy, President

 Janice McCoy is an interdisciplinary artist with interests in printmaking, drawing and painting.
 Her work has been exhibited across the state of Michigan.
 She is a graduate of the University of Michigan-Flint, holding degrees in Visual Arts Education (BS 2018) and General Studio Art (BFA 2018).
 Janice works at the Flint Institute of Arts as the 2-D Programs Manager for the Art School, where she teaches and oversees studio operations and programming for two-dimensional media.
 Additionally, she is an artist collaborator with the Buckham Fine Arts Project, where she also serves as Vice President for the Board of Directors for Buckham Gallery.